MicrosoftDocs/edge-developer/microsoft-edge/webview/UnviewableContentIdentifiedEvent.md

 # UnviewableContentIdentifiedEvent object

-Indicates the [webview](../webview.md) is attempting to download an unsupported file.
+Indicates the [webview](../webview.md) is attempting to navigate to a file of an unsupported content type.

 ## Properties